 The Icahn School of Medicine at Mount Sinai developed its MS program in Health Care Delivery Leadership to help health care professionals meet today’s exciting challenges.

 Unlike other programs that focus primarily on theory, this 21-month degree program is offered at the frontlines of health care delivery innovation.
 Our world-class faculty use a combination of seminars, online classes, and applied projects so you can implement what you’ve learned.
-Our program is designed for help highly motivated health care professionals attain expanded leadership roles.
+Our program is designed to help highly motivated health care professionals attain expanded leadership roles.

 Offered by the Department of Population Health Science and Policy in the Graduate School of Biomedical Sciences, our program relies on the vast resources of the Mount Sinai Health System.
 You can expect direct access to our faculty experts, many of them national leaders in health care reform.
 You will also receive extensive leadership training in areas such as: